 The first 500 MW generating unit of the Liddell Power Station in the Hunter Valley was commissioned in 1971, followed by the second in 1972 and the third and fourth in 1973, making a total capacity of 2,000 MW.
+A 500 MW unit was brought into service at Wallerawang in 1976.

-Future projects include the installation of an additional 500 MW unit at Wallerawang and two 660 MW units at Vales Point to be in operation in 1976 and 1978 respectively.
+Future projects include the installation of two 660 MW units at Vales Point to be in operation in 1978.
 A further 500 MW unit is to be installed at Wallerawang in 1981.
-Two 660 MW units are scheduled to be installed at a new power site at Eraring in the early 1980's.
+Two 660 MW units are scheduled to be installed at a new power site at Eraring in the early 1980's, to be followed by a further two units at the same site.

 The development of the 330 kV main system is continuing.
-Work in progress includes the construction of major 330 kV transmission lines from Wallerawang to Sydney South and Sydney North to Sydney East.
-Two new 330 kV substations, Sydney East and Beaconsfield West, are being established in the Sydney Metropolitan Area.
+Work in progress includes the construction of major 330 kV transmission lines from Wallerawang to Sydney South.
+A new 330 kV substation has been commissioned at Sydney East and a new 330 kV substation at Beaconsfield West is being established.
 Other work is in progress and being planned throughout the State to augment the transmission system.